Hedychium : how to plant, to grow and care for

 • Height between 1 and 2.5 m

-• Soil type rich, humus-bearing, fresh and draining, deep
+• Soil type rich, humus-bearing, cool and draining, deep

 • Hardiness variable, between –5 °C and –15 °C

-Hedychiums are imposing herbaceous perennial plants with rootstock, offering luxuriant foliage and an original flowering habit in erect clusters.
-They comprise about 90 species originating from Asia, notably Himalayan region and Nepal.
-In wild, they are mainly found in bright, light woodland, both lowland and at altitude (some species grow up to 3,000 metres, which probably explains their fairly good hardiness).
-A few species are even epiphytic, growing directly on trunks rather than on soil.
+Hedychiums are imposing herbaceous perennial plants with a rootstock, offering lush foliage and unusual flowering in erect clusters.
+They include about 90 species from Asia, notably the Himalayan region and Nepal.
+In nature, they are mainly found in bright, light woodland, both in lowlands and at altitude (some species grow up to 3,000 metres, which probably explains their fairly good hardiness).
+Some species are even epiphytic, growing directly on tree trunks rather than in soil.

-Name of Hedychium comes from Greek hedys, meaning ‘sweet’, and chion, meaning ‘snow’, referring to white, fragrant flowering of Hedychium coronarium.
+Name of Hedychium comes from Greek hedys, meaning “sweet”, and chion, meaning snow, alluding to white, fragrant flowering of Hedychium coronarium.

-Hedychiums are very close to ginger, so much so that they are sometimes called “ornamental ginger”.
-They belong to same family, Zingiberaceae (more than 1,500 species).
-This family also includes other spices such as Curcuma and Cardamom, and plants sometimes grown for ornamental interest such as Roscoea and Alpinia.
+Hedychiums are closely related to ginger, to the point they are sometimes called “ornamental ginger”.
+They belong to same family as ginger, Zingiberaceae (more than 1,500 species).
+In this family are also other spices such as turmeric and cardamom, as well as plants sometimes grown for ornamental interest, like Roscoea and Alpinia.

-Despite tropical appearance, Hedychiums are not as tender as might be thought.
-Hedychium forrestii and Hedychium densiflorum, among the hardiest, tolerate down to –15 °C, and Hedychium coronarium can withstand around –10 °C.
+Despite tropical appearance, Hedychiums are not as tender as one might think.
+Hedychium forrestii and densiflorum, among most hardy, tolerate down to –15 °C, and Hedychium coronarium can withstand about –10 °C.

 Hedychiums form large clumps made of erect stems, thick and very straight, unbranched, bearing leaves inserted in a regular pattern.
-These are fairly tall, imposing plants that grow quickly and often reach between 1 and 2.5 metres in height.
+These are fairly tall, imposing plants that grow quickly and often reach between 1 and 2.5 metres.
 In wild, some species attain up to 5 metres.
-Hedychiums produce robust, erect, very straight, unbranched stems.
-These stems carry leaves distributed very regularly.
+Hedychiums send up robust, erect, very straight, unbranched stems.
+These stems bear leaves arranged with great regularity.

 Hedychium coronarium: botanical illustration

-Hedychiums then bear erect clusters made up of numerous flowers.
-Clusters measure between 10 and 35 cm long and are terminal.
-Inflorescences generally open from base to tip.
-They have an airy, light appearance… except for Hedychium densiflorum: as name suggests, this species produces dense inflorescences with flowers set relatively close together.
-Hedychium spicatum, by contrast, has a very different look, with just a few white, delicate, irregular flowers.
+Hedychiums then bear erect clusters made up of a large number of flowers.
+These clusters measure between 10 and 35 cm long and are terminal.
+Generally, inflorescences open from base towards tip.
+They appear fairly airy and light… except for Hedychium densiflorum: as name suggests, this species has dense inflorescences with flowers packed relatively close together.
+Hedychium spicatum, by contrast, looks totally different, with just a few white, light, irregular flowers.

-Hedychium flowers are prized for warm hues, varying by variety.
+Hedychium flowers are valued for warm hues, varying with variety.
 They can be white, cream, yellow, orange or red.
-Flowers often bear long red stamens, highly decorative.
+Flowers often bear long red stamens that are highly decorative.

-Flowers are irregular in shape, with bilateral symmetry, evoking butterflies (an idea also associated with Hedychium coronarium, sometimes called “butterfly ginger”).
+Flowers are irregular, with bilateral symmetry, suggesting butterfly shapes (an idea also found in Hedychium coronarium, sometimes called “butterfly ginger”).
 Each flower is borne by a green tubular bract.
-Flowers face outward from inflorescence.
-They consist of petals fused into a tube, opening into very fine linear lobes.
-Each flower bears a long fertile stamen, often red, as well as staminodia (staminodium), which take petal-like form.
-These are more or less broad depending on species, well developed in Hedychium coronarium but very narrow in Hedychium yunnanense, giving the inflorescence an airy, transparent look.
+Flowers face outwards from spike.
+They consist of petals fused into a tube and open into very narrow, linear lobes.
+Each flower bears a long fertile stamen, often red, as well as staminodia (sterile stamens) that take the form of petals.
+These are more or less broad depending on species, well developed in Hedychium coronarium but very narrow in Hedychium yunnanense, giving that inflorescence an airy, transparent look.

 Flowering of Hedychium gardnerianum (photo J.J.
 Harrison) / Detail of a flower of Hedychium gardnerianum (photo Pancrat) / Flowering of Hedychium yunnanense (photo Peganum)

-Hedychium greenii has the peculiarity of producing small seedlings on inflorescences once faded!
+Hedychium greenii has the particularity of producing small seedling(s) on inflorescences once spent!
 These can be removed and replanted in garden.
-This allows this species to spread very easily, since seedlings only need to detach from mother plant, land on soil and root.
+This allows the species to spread easily, since seedlings simply need to detach from mother plant to land on soil and root.

-Foliage of Hedychium has a very luxuriant aspect, making plant decorative even when not in flower.
+Hedychium foliage is very lush, making plant decorative even when not in flower.
 Leaves are very elongated, lanceolate, tapering to a point at tip (acuminate).
 They are simple, entire, and measure between 30 and 50 cm long.
 Lamina is sheathing at base.
-Leaves have a graphic look.
-They are arranged regularly, alternately on each side of stem, in a single plane.
+Leaves have a graphic appearance.
+They are arranged regularly, alternate on each side of stem, in one plane.

-Leaves are green and set off flowering well.
-There are also some variegated varieties, such as ‘Tahitian Flame’.
-Leaves of Hedychium greenii have a beautiful purplish-red colour on underside.
+Leaves are green and set off the flowering well.
+There are also some variegated cultivars, such as ‘Tahitian Flame’.
+Leaves of Hedychium greenii have a beautiful reddish-purple colour on underside.

 Foliage of Hedychiums

-Hedychiums are deciduous, aerial parts die back for winter, but rootstock remains alive, protected from cold in soil.
-It will produce new stems and leaves in spring when temperatures become milder.
-It reappears fairly late, around May–June… which can lead to belief that it has disappeared, but usually just needs a little patience.
+Hedychiums are deciduous, above-ground parts die back for winter while rootstock remains alive and protected from cold in soil.
+It will send up new shoots and leaves in spring when temperatures warm.
+Emergence is fairly late, around May–June… which can make it seem as if plant has gone, but usually one just needs to wait a little.
 Once above ground, Hedychiums grow quickly.
-These are vigorous plants that develop luxuriant foliage but require fertiliser or organic matter to feed this growth.
+They are vigorous plants that develop lush foliage but require feeding or organic matter to support that growth.

 Hedychiums have thick, fleshy, ramified rootstocks.
 These are storage organs that also allow plant to propagate, spread and gain ground.
-Rootstocks smell of ginger.
+Rootstocks have ginger scent.

 In autumn, after flowering, Hedychiums produce capsules containing seeds.
-When ripe, capsules open into three parts to reveal seeds of a bright red.
-Inside capsules is quite decorative, vivid orange.
-Seeds are dispersed by animals that eat them (notably birds, also mammals).
-However, Hedychium must be cultivated in a very mild climate to have any chance of producing seeds.
+When ripe, capsules split into three parts to reveal bright red seeds.
+Interior of capsules is quite decorative, vivid orange.
+Seeds are dispersed by animals that eat them (notably birds, but also mammals).
+However, Hedychium must be grown in a very mild climate to have a chance of setting seed.

 Fruits and seeds of Hedychiums

-A Hedychium gardnerianum in fruiting (photo Ixitixel) / Fruit detail (photo Maja Dumat)
+A Hedychium gardnerianum in fruit (photo Ixitixel) / Detail of fruits (photo Maja Dumat)

 Most popular varieties